History of Sierra Leone: Creole dissent in the high colonial period (1898–1956)

+About 300 "rioters" from outlying villages attack the town of Bandejuma.
+101 people committed for Supreme Court trial.
+Others dealt with summarily.

+1955, February.
+Freetown General Strike over rising cost-of-living and low pay.
+Lasted several days: looting, property damage, including residences of government ministers.
+Leader: Marcus Grant.

+1955–56 riots.
+From the Northern province district of Kambia to the South-Eastern Pujehun district.
+"It involved 'many tens of thousands' of peasants and hinterland town dwellers."

 In the early 19th century Freetown served as the residence of the British governor who also ruled the Gold Coast (now Ghana) and the Gambia settlements.
 Sierra Leone also served as the educational centre of British West Africa.
 Fourah Bay College, established in 1827, rapidly became a magnet for English-speaking Africans on the west coast.
 For more than a century, it was the only European-style university in western Sub-Saharan Africa.

 After the Hut Tax War there was no more large-scale military resistance to colonialism.
 Resistance and dissent continued, but took other forms.
 Vocal political dissent came mainly from the Creoles, who had a sizeable middle and upper class of business-people and European-educated professionals such as doctors and lawyers.
 In the mid-19th century they had enjoyed a period of considerable political influence, but in the late 19th century the government became much less open to them.

 They continued to press for political rights, however, and operated a variety of newspapers which governors considered troublesome and demagogic.
 In 1924, a new constitution was put in place, introducing elected representation (3 out of 22 members) for the first time, with the first elections held on 28 October.
 Prominent among the Creoles demanding change were the bourgeois nationalist H.C.
 Bankole-Bright, General Secretary of the Sierra Leone Branch of the National Congress of British West Africa (NCBWA), and the socialist I.T.A.
 Wallace-Johnson, founder of the West African Youth League (WAYL).

 African resistance was not limited to political discussion.
 Sierra Leone developed an active trade union movement whose strikes were often accompanied by sympathetic rioting among the general population.